-In 1993 at a Florida Pizza Hut, seven teens plotted the demise of "bully" Bobby Kent and never looked back.
+In 1993 at a Florida Pizza Hut, seven teens plotted to kill Bobby Kent and never looked back.

-In 1993, seven teens from Broward County, Fla. lured 20-year-old Bobby Kent into the Everglades and savagely killed him.
+In 1993, seven teens from Broward County, Florida lured 20-year-old Bobby Kent into the Everglades and savagely killed him.
 What could be the reasoning behind such a brutal murder?
 It probably seemed like the simplest solution to a larger problem in the teens’ life.
 Bobby Kent was a bully.

 The culmination of events leading to this crime is somewhat dizzying.
 However, to hear the group of friends speak of Kent, the main takeaway is that he was a cruel and domineering figure that permeated their lives.
 Kent’s best friend since the third grade was Marty Puccio.
 Though, using the term ‘friend’ to classify their relationship doesn’t seem to ring true, as you’ll find out.

 According to Puccio, the young boy would sometimes come home from Kent’s house with bruises; sometimes even bloodied.
 His parents took notice and urged him to stop associating with Kent.
 However, what was passed off as ‘roughhousing that got out of hand’ was later revealed to be physical abuse.
 For some reason, Puccio was unable to break ties with his abusive friend.

 Advancing into their teenage years, the boys spent lots of time at the gym.
 Later the group of friends testified that both boys used steroids and that Kent’s already aggressive personality worsened from the drugs.

 Puccio and Kent were also involved in the gay prostitution subculture that was rampant in Southern Florida at the time.
 To what degree is largely unknown, but it’s speculated that Kent was pimping out Puccio at clubs.